nuwa-protocol/NIPs/nips/nip-2.md

 For Agent-to-Agent (A2A) communication:
 *   If the A2A communication occurs over HTTP, the HTTP-based authentication method described above (using the `Authorization: DIDAuthV1 <credentials>` header) **should** be used.
 *   If A2A communication uses a non-HTTP transport, or if direct embedding of authentication data within the message payload is preferred for specific protocol reasons, the following embedded mechanism can be used.

+> **Note**: While `@nuwa-ai/identity-kit` provides the core cryptographic primitives (`createSignature`) required for this flow, the reference implementation for the full A2A embedded authentication structure and protocol will be provided in a separate, specialized A2A SDK.

 #### 1. Protocol Identifier (for embedded method)